Viewpoint-driven Formation Control of Airships for Cooperative Target Tracking: Implementation, Experiments and Results

 \subsection{Experiment 1 - Formation Size}

 Figure \ref{fig: Experiment1} summarizes the effect of formation size on the tracking formation with $N=1,2,3,4,5 ~ \mathrm{ and } ~ 6$.
-All evaluations were conducted with wind speed $|| \myss{^{F}}{}{v}|| =0.6\frac{\mathrm{m}}{\mathrm{s}}$.
-For $N=1$ there is a larger tracking error, which is expected since a single airship cannot reliably estimate the depth from a single camera image.
-For $N>=2$ the tracking error is significantly smaller than for $N=1$ and remains consistently low for up to 6 airships.
-The tracking uncertainty also shows a similar trend, decreasing with each additional airship in the formation.
-All formations managed to maintain sight of the subject $100\mathrm{\%}$ of the time, with the distance to the camera center averaging around $30\mathrm{px}$ and never exceeding $100\mathrm{px}$.
+All evaluations were conducted with wind speed $\left\Vert \myss{^{F}}{}{\bm{v}}\right\Vert =0.6\frac{\mathrm{m}}{\mathrm{s}}$.
+For $N=1$ there is a larger tracking error and uncertainty, which is expected since a single airship cannot reliably estimate the depth from a single camera image.
+Consistent with \cite{8394622,8784232}, for $N>=2$ the tracking error and uncertainty becomes smaller with each additional airship in the formation.
+All formations managed to maintain sight of the subject $100\mathrm{\%}$ of the time, with the distance to the camera center averaging around $30\mathrm{px}$ and never exceeding $40\mathrm{px}$.

-Figure \ref{fig:Sim-1v experiment} shows the trajectories in the 3-airship case, $0.6\frac{\mathrm{m}}{\mathrm{s}}$ wind and stationary subject, which is part of Experiments 1, 2 and 3.
-There is good agreement between the predicted and actual flight trajectory in x and y directions.
-However, our model assumptions were too optimistic regarding the achievable vertical speed, and the simulated airships are less agile in altitude than modeled.
-This is visible in the plots in the thin purple lines which represent the solver generated trajectories and suggests our choice for $v_{v\max}=1.5\frac{\mathrm{m}}{\mathrm{s}}$ needs to be reduced.
-However, this mismatch did not have a significant effect on the subject proximity to the camera image center, or on the tracking error.